Blog Legally: 5 Legal Pages Your Website MUST Have

 But you’re just starting out, so you probably don’t have a business address yet.
 So your business address is your home address.

-Obviously, giving away your home address to your website readers is insane and totally not recommended.
+Obviously, giving away your home address to your website readers is insane and not recommended at all.
 So your best option is to acquire a Virtual Address such as US Global Mail, which is a common and legal practice when it comes to online business.

 Click here to learn more about Virtual Addresses and the CAN-SPAM Act requirements.